MS in Kinesiology AdmissionApply Now

 Applicants who have a concentration in the natural sciences outside of kinesiology will also be considered.
 An undergraduate GPA of 3.0 is required, but students with a lower GPA who show promise of being able to successfully complete the graduate program will be admitted conditionally.

 All applicants are required to submit GRE scores.
 Applicants should have a combined verbal and quantitative GRE score of 300 with a minimum of 150 on the verbal portion.
+Due to difficulties in finding testing sites, we are temporarily waiving the GRE requirements.

 Students whose native language is not English should have a TOEFL score of at least 250 for the computer-based test, at least 100 for the internet-based test, and 600 for the written test.